virus-warnning/py-schedule-compose/README.md

 #### Set Telegram bot to received unexpected exception.

-There are two environment variables in .env file.
+Edit these variables in .env file.

 ```ini
 TG_BOT={{YOUR BOT APIKEY}}
 TG_TO={{YOUR ACCOUNT or GROUP}}
 ```

-Container must be rebuilt after edit them.
+And rebuild container.

 ```
 docker-compose down -v